la2050/archive/_projects/2015/politics-in-8-seconds.md

    Carlos Morrow (Policy Analyst)
    Bipartisan political consultant, previously worked under Senator Dianne Feinstein.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- We expect the LA local election builds to cost between $100k-125k.
-We have an investor committed for $50k, and several others interested in helping bring Voter to local elections in Los Angeles.

-   As detailed above, we have several generous partners and resources that have allowed us to avoid many significant costs, including office space, as well as the bulk of cloud computing costs.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- 35k - Programming / Development
-   27k - Marketing / Communications
-   18k - Candidate Outreach team - We have relationships with several local universities, including Chapman, Loyola, Pepperdine, USC, and UCLA, to bring poli-sci interns on board.
-   10k - Data culling
-   7k - Cloud computing & web servers (AWS) - AWS is required for certain services, the rest is covered by Google.
-   3k - Administrative / misc.
-   0k - Office Rent - We have free office space in Santa Monica for the next year and half through the Stubbs Alderton accelerator program, located above the 3rd Street Promenade.
-   (1453 3rd Street Promenade, Suite 300, Santa Monica, CA 90401)
 How do you plan to scale the success of your proposal?: >- Our outreach team will be curating data for the first several elections;
   however, our long term goal for sustained growth, is to attract enough users